-a.
-Identify and recognize health opportunities and/or challenges related to body image. b.
-Evaluate, based on specific criteria, strategies for embracing the health opportunities and/or addressing the health challenges related to body image.
+- a.
+Identify and recognize health opportunities and/or challenges related to body image. - b.
+Evaluate, based on specific criteria, strategies for embracing the health opportunities and/or addressing the health challenges related to body image. - c.

-c.
 Construct personal goals, related to affirming standards to deal with body image issues and targeted advertising.
 See Fully Alive, Theme 4: Topic 2.
 (Teacher Guide pgs.
-78 - 81).
+78 -

-d.
-Revise personal goals as necessary.
+- d.
+Revise personal goals as necessary. - e.

-e.
 Write a letter to God thanking God for the gift of their body.
 Ask students to include things that give them confidence and things that bother them about their body.
 Identify how they look after themselves spiritually, physically and emotionally as created in the image of God regardless of media influence surrounding them and write a personal action plan with consideration for the teachings of the Catholic faith.
 Within their action plan, students should consider Scripture and the teaching of the Catholic Church.

-"Revealing Christ in All We Teach" Faith Permeation Reflection

-What have I learned about teaching this unit?

 Subject: Gr.
-6 Health Unit: Body Image and Advertising

-Describe how the faith permeation prompts helped your students to grow in understanding the Catholic faith.

-As a teacher, describe how the faith permeation prompts helped you to grow in understanding the Catholic faith.

-If you are recommending changes to this resource, please provide a copy to your Religious Education Coordinator/Consultant.
+6 Health Unit: Body Image and Advertising What permeation ideas worked well in this unit?
+How well did the permeation prompts engage ge the students?
+Describe how the faith permeation prompts the Catholic faith. helped your students to grow in understanding As a teacher, describe how the faith permea understanding the Catholic faith. tion prompts helped you to grow in It would have been good to have If I adapted / modified this unit I would General Comment: If you are recommending changes to this re- source, please provide a copy to your Religious